 They may think of something that nobody else has previously considered.
 Young people can offer a fresh perspective, and one that may have been overlooked by others of different age groups.
 Many are unofficial experts in technology, social networks and trends so take advantage of this.
 It is particularly important to hire a youthful member of staff (or several) if your product is aimed at this age group, their advice and opinions will be truly significant and something to be valued by employers.

 Youth present the future of business

 The skills you give to a young person will stay with them forever.
 Despite moving on and taking different career paths, they will always remember who gave them their first opportunity.
 They could be an entrepreneur of the future, and change the world for the better because of the chance you initially gave them.

-If you need any capital to help you fund the employment of new staff, young or old- Capiota could provide you with between £3,500-£150,000.
-We offer an innovative business loan which is repaid daily, rather than through a monthly lump sum.
+If you need any capital to help you fund the employment of new staff, young or old- Capify could provide you with between £3,500-£500,000.
+We offer an innovative business loan that is repaid daily, rather than through a monthly lump sum.